Juvan upsets Vondroušová in 1st round of Palermo Open

-PALERMO, Sicily (AP) — Slovenian qualifier Kaja Juvan upset second-seeded Markéta Vondroušová of the Czech Republic 1-6, 7-5, 6-4 Tuesday in the first round of the Palermo Ladies Open, the first official WTA event since March.
+PALERMO, Sicily (AP) — Slovenian qualifier Kaja Juvan upset second-seeded Markéta Vondroušová of the Czech Republic 1-6, 7-5, 6-4 Tuesday in the first round of the Palermo Ladies Open, the first official tennis tournament since March.

 Vondroušová won the first set in just 29 minutes and then came from 4-0 down in the second to take a 5-4 lead and was just two points away from winning the match before Juvan recovered.
 Juvan took another 4-0 lead in the third set and secured the match when Vondroušová hit a forehand into the net.
 It was her first career win against a top-20 ranked opponent.

+“She started off really well and I was a little bit nervous, she’s my first top-20 player,” Juvan said in a video conference.
+“The conditions were really hard but in the second and third set I calmed myself and I started playing much better.”

-The WTA tournament marks the return of tour-level tennis following a five-month break for the coronavirus pandemic.
+The WTA tournament marks the return of tour-level tennis — men’s or women’s — following a five-month break for the coronavirus pandemic.

 A limited number of fans were allowed into the 1,500-seat stadium court and had to follow social distancing measures.